-The enabler is one who allows his or her team to do what they are formed to do; accomplish project goals and achieve the broader organizational objective.
+The enabler is one who allows his or her team to do what they are commissioned to do; accomplish project goals and achieve results that supports the broader organizational objective.

-While the work done on projects are limited and temporary, the relationships built along the way between the team members and their leaders can grow into lasting relationships.
-Practical team leadership seeks to facilitate and build the stable relationships that support the teams' successes.
+While the limited work done on projects are temporary, the relationships built because of them between the team members and their leaders be lasting.